cgwire/zou/README.rst

 Zou is based on Python and the `Flask <http://flask.pocoo.org/>`__ framework.

-You can use the pre-commit hook for Black (a python code formatter) before commiting :
+You can use the pre-commit hook for Black (a python code formatter) before
+commiting:

 .. code:: bash